 How Strong Is the Rob Roy?

-The true alcohol content of any Rob Roy cocktail is going to depend on the whisky you pour as well as the amount of vermouth you choose to include.
-Nonetheless, we can estimate that the average Rob Roy made with an 80-proof blended scotch in the standard recipe given is around 29% ABV (58 proof).
+The true alcohol content of any Rob Roy cocktail is going to depend on the whiskey you pour as well as the amount of vermouth you choose to include.
+Nonetheless, you can estimate that the average Rob Roy made with an 80-proof blended scotch in the standard recipe given is around 29 percent ABV (58 proof).

 |Nutritional Guidelines (per serving)|

 |Saturated Fat||2 g|